brendanlong/prince-of-the-dark-kingdom/src/book-5/chapter-23.md

 at any moment.
 Also, extend my apologies to her Majesty for my hasty departure.
 Given the circumstances, I am certain she will understand."

-\~Author's Notes\~

-The Lorraine's Gate and the Stroudsburg Gate are the names of the English forts in France near the German border.
+[^105-1]: The Lorraine's Gate and the Stroudsburg Gate are the names of the English forts in France near the German border.

-Fortifyers are professional witches and wizards who install security and structural reinforcement to magical homes to protect them from thieves or those who wish the occupants harm.
+[^105-2]: Fortifyers are professional witches and wizards who install security and structural reinforcement to magical homes to protect them from thieves or those who wish the occupants harm.